Stay For Free With Marriott Rewards® Premier Credit Card: A Review

 Finally, you earn 1 point per dollar on all other purchase, which is the base reward rate for most rewards credit cards.

-That said, the hotels you can redeem the free night for are limited, and it takes significant spending to earn additional free nights at Marriott.
-For example, you'll need 7,500 points for a one night stay at a Marriott category 1 hotel; that's the equivalent of $1,500 in spending at Marriott (5X points) or $3,750 in spending on restaurants, car rentals, or airfare (2X points).
+That said, the hotels that credit you a free night in exchange for your points are limited, and it takes significant spending to earn additional complimentary nights at Marriott.
+For example, you'll need 7,500 points for a one night stay at a Marriott category 1 hotel.
+That's the equivalent of $1,500 in spending at Marriott (5X points) or $3,750 in spending on restaurants, car rentals, or airfare (2X points).
 If you want to book a nicer hotel or stay closer to a city center, you'll need to spend accordingly.

 Other Reasons to Choose the Marriott Rewards® Premier Credit Card

-Besides the free night on your card anniversary, the Marriott Rewards® Premier Credit Card offers these benefits:
+Besides the complimentary night you get on your card anniversary, the Marriott Rewards® Premier Credit Card offers these benefits:

 Guaranteed Elite Status each year: You get 15 credits towards elite status each year with the card, which qualifies you for Silver benefits and can apply towards Gold elite status (which requires 50 elite night credits).
 Silver benefits include reservation guarantee, priority late checkout, and a 20% bonus on points for stays.

-Hefty sign-up bonus: More often than not the Marriott Rewards® Premier card comes with a significant sign-up bonus.
-The actual number of bonus points may vary from time to time, but it is usually enough for several hotel nights.
+Hefty sign-up bonus: More often than not, the Marriott Rewards® Premier card comes with a significant sign-up bonus.
+The actual number of bonus points may vary from time to time, but it is usually enough to get credit for several hotel nights.
 Like many credit card sign-up bonuses, you’ll be required to spend a certain amount on the card during the initial months of owning the card.